bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    **Timeout**

-   An ivyScript expression defines the :ref:`ivyscript-datatype-duration` until the task will expire.
+   An IvyScript expression defines the :ref:`ivyscript-datatype-duration` until the task will expire.
 If that happens the escalation procedure defined by the following parameters is executed.